 What is contact tracing?

-UCI's Contact Tracing & Vaccine Navigation Services is reaching out to individual positive COVID-19 cases and close-contacts of cases to understand where exposures may have occurred, identify close contacts, and determine who needs to take particular action.
+UCI's Contact Tracing and Vaccine Navigation Services is reaching out to individual positive COVID-19 cases and close-contacts of cases to understand where exposures may have occurred, identify close contacts, and determine who needs to take particular action.
 This effort helps to track and contain the spread of COVID-19.

 UCI’s trained contact tracing staff will be calling all UCI students, faculty and staff who are COVID-19 positive as well as their close contacts to interview them and provide isolation and quarantine instructions.
 The information gathered in the interviews helps identify and respond to clusters of cases.